p-cap/L3-Diary/3-Mar/19-Mar/Readme.md

 # Creating the Nav
 - utilize ```import Link from 'next/link'`` for navigation
 - After renaming About.js, it looks like ```Link``` looks for the file in the page directory
+- Nav was declared in Layout.js which was used to wrap _app.js
 ```
 import Link from 'next/link'